InseeFrLab/edt/README.md

 `pages` : Contains all app pages.
 The `activity` folder holds the specific pages for the activity survey and `work-time` the ones for the work time survey.
 Other common pages are directly inside the `pages` folder.

 `documentation` : Contains the app technical documentation.
+Including `LunaticSourceToEdt.xlsx` file that contains the links between the EDT pages, the Lunatic-EDT components used and the sources variables.

 `i18n` : Contains i18n configuration and `fr.json` which is the file that holds all the app labels including accessility labels.